AdobeDocs/experience-platform.en/help/profile/tutorials/dataset-overlap-report.md

 # Generate the dataset overlap report

-The dataset overlap report provides visibility into the composition of your organization's Profile store by exposing the datasets that contribute most to your addressable audience (profiles).
+The dataset overlap report provides visibility into the composition of your organization's [!DNL Profile] store by exposing the datasets that contribute most to your addressable audience (profiles).

 In addition to providing insights into your data, this report can help you take actions to optimize your license usage, such as setting a limit to the lifespan of certain data.